Christianity and colonialism: Spanish missions

 Antonio de Montesinos, a Dominican friar on the island of Hispaniola, was the first member of the clergy to publicly denounce all forms of enslavement and oppression of the indigenous peoples of the Americas.
 Theologians such as Francisco de Vitoria and Bartolomé de las Casas drew up theological and philosophical bases for the defense of the human rights of the colonized native populations, thus creating the basis of international law, regulating the relationships between nations.

 The Native Americans only gave way to the force of the European after they were overcome with the diseases the Europeans had spread.
 The Evangelization of the natives in the Americas began with private colonization.
 The Crown tried to establish rules to protect the natives against any unjust war of conquest.
 The Spanish could start a war against those who rejected the kings authority and who were aware and also rejected Christianity.
 There was a doctrine developed that allowed the conquest of natives if they were uncivilized.

 Friars and Jesuits learned native languages instead of teaching the natives Spanish because they were trying to protect them from the colonists’ negative influences.
-In addition, the missionaries felt it was important to show the positive aspects of the new religion to the natives after the epidemics and harsh conquest that had just occurred.
+In addition, the missionaries felt that it was important to show the positive aspects of the new religion to the natives after the epidemics and the harsh conquest that had just occurred.

 French missions

 The Jesuit order (the Society of Jesus) established missions among the Iroquois in North America by the 1650s–1660s.
 Their success in the study of indigenous languages Was appreciated by the Iroquois, who helped them expand into the Great Lakes region by 1675.
 Their order was banished from France in 1736, but they did not entirely disappear from North America, and an American diocese was established in 1804.

-In the 1830s Marist missionaries from the Catholic Society of Mary promoted missions to various Pacific islands Oceana.
+In the 1830s, Marist missionaries from the Catholic Society of Mary promoted missions to various Pacific islands in Oceania.
 The head of the order Friar Jean-Claude Colin and Bishop Jean-Baptiste-François Pompallier worked in close conjunction with the colonized imperialism and colony-building program of the French government.
 Trouble arose in Hawaii, where the local government strongly favored Protestant missionaries from the United States over the Picpusien Fathers, who had established a mission in Honolulu in 1827.
 Puritanical American missionaries wanted the Catholics expelled until the French Navy arrived in 1839 and issued an ultimatum to tolerate the Catholics.